puniverse/quasar/docs/index.md

 ### "throws SuspendExecution" {#throws-suspend}

-The `run` method in `Fiber`, `SuspendableRunnable` and `SuspendableCallable` declares that it may throw a `SuspendExecution` exception.
+The `run` methods in `Fiber`, `SuspendableRunnable` and `SuspendableCallable` declare that they may throw a `SuspendExecution` exception.
 This is not a real exception, but part of the inner working of fibers.
-Any method that may run in a fiber and may block, declares to throw this exception or is annotated with the `@Suspendable` annotation.
-Such a method is called a *suspendable method*.
-When a method you write calls a suspendable method, it, too, is a suspendable method, and must therefore declare to throw `SuspendExecution` (if you cannot add this exception to your method's `throws` clause, say, because you're implementing an interface that does not throw it, you can annotate your method with the `@Suspendable` annotation, but this requires extra consideration; please see the [Advanced Fiber Usage](#advanced-fibers) section).
+Any method that may run in a fiber and may block, declares to throw this exception and is called a *suspendable method*.
+Transitively, when a method you write calls a suspendable method, it, too, becomes a suspendable method and must therefore declare to throw `SuspendExecution`.
 Adding `SuspendExecution` to the `throws` clause is convenient because it makes the compiler force you to add the exception to any method that calls your method, which you should.

+{:.alert .alert-info}
+**Note**: Sometimes a suspendable method can't throw `SuspendExecution` and needs to be marked suspendable in other ways (for example if you're overriding a method that doesn't declare that exception) but this needs extra consideration.
+See [Advanced Fibers](#advanced-fibers) for more information, including the parts about the [`@Suspendable`](#suspendable) annotation and [suspendable libraries](#suspendable-libreries).

-{:.alert .alert-warn}
+{:.alert .alert-info}
 **Note**: Other than a few methods in the `Fiber` class that are usually only used internally, whenever you encounter a method that declares to throw `SuspendExecution`, it is safe to call by fibers as well as by regular threads.
 If used in a thread, it will never actually throw a `SuspendExecution` exception, so it is best to declare a `catch(SuspendExecution e)` block when called on a regular thread, and just throw an `AssertionError`, as it should never happen.

 ### Suspendables: special cases {#suspendables-special-cases}